Skip to content ↓

 Hello Year 3!

-• Our PE days will be Monday and Tuesday beginning on 08/09/25Please ensure children come in to school in the correct P.E. kit.
+• Our PE days will be Tuesday beginning on 06/01/26 and Wednesday- swimming.
+Children can bring goggles and swimming caps if they choose, but no earrings and jewellery.
+Please ensure children come in to school in the correct P.E. kit.
 This will be: red or black shorts, white T-shirt, black P.E. shoes.
 Black tracksuit bottoms or shorts, black jumper or hoody and trainers for outdoors.
-Swimming will start after Christmas and we will provide more information on this closer to the time.

 • Spelling shed will be how children complete their spelling homework.
 Children are expected to complete a written spelling practice task based on their spellings each week.
-The task will be divided into smaller activities with the aim that these are completed in small chunks throughout the week to aid memorization.
+The task will be divided into smaller activities with the aim that these are completed in small chunks throughout the week to aid memorisation.
 Children will no longer sit a weekly spelling test and will instead be assessed on their spellings by completing a dictation activity every 3 weeks.

 • At TJ we understand that reading is incredibly important and has a large impact on a child's future success.
 We ask that children in year 3 read with an adult for at least 15 minutes each day and that parents record this reading in the child's reading record.
 Class teachers will check reading records regularly to monitor that this is being done.